 This page gives a brief outline of how Caister Holiday Park became one of the biggest and most exciting holiday centres in the UK.
 From its humble beginnings in 1906 on the east coast of Norfolk to the ownership today by Bourne Leisure trading as Haven Holidays.
 Caister Holiday Park no longer offers tents as holiday accommodation.
-Instead, an impressive choice of all grades of static caravans on a self-catering basis are available.
+Instead, an impressive choice of all grades of static caravans on a self-catering basis are available from Haven Holidays, 2cHolidays and by private caravan rental from their owners.

 Caister Holiday Park first opened in 1906 and is the oldest holiday centre in the UK.
 It was set up by John Fletcher Dodd, a former grocer and a founder member of the Independent Labour Party, as a socialist holiday camp to offer cheap holidays and breaks to the working people of East London.
 They came because of the easy direct access to the wide sandy beaches and the close proximity to the large seaside town of Great Yarmouth and all its attractions.
 But they had to put up with some very strict rules such as no alcohol on site, no gambling after 11pm and no children under 2 years old.
 The camp was then called Dodd's Socialist Holiday Camp.